Renewing a California Driver's License

 - Visiting the DMV in person.

-In order to meet the requirements for renewals by phone and mail, you need to:
+In order to meet the requirements for renewals or to check the status of your new license by phone and mail, you need to:

 - Hold a driver's license that will expire within 60 days.